Kalanaris/KalanarisPlayer/README.md

 ## License

-MIT — do whatever you want with it.
+MIT, so do whatever you want with it.
 Credit is nice but not required.